 A Midwestern native, Alan worked for 10 years under Italian chefs and then served as sous chef to Lenny Russo at St. Paul’s 7-time James Beard nominee Heartland.
 He led two restaurants as executive chef of the Salt Cellar and then at farm to table cornerstone Lucia’s in Minneapolis, Minnesota.
 He is a consultant on everything from foraging for unique restaurant menus to how mushrooms can be used for wild things like grain-free starch fabrication and even as a condiment.

 Alan’s work has been featured in various print and visual media, including REI Coop, The Today Show, FOX, The Daily Beast, Heirloom Gardener, Experience Life Magazine, The Growler, The Heavy Table, Minneapolis St. Paul Magazine, and Women’s Health.
 2021 book titled “Forager Chef: Flora” is a study in rare and forgotten plants, herbs, vegetables, and culinary techniques is already in its 4th print run!
-In 2022, Alan was nominated for a James Beard Award for Instructional Visual Media for his online show, The Wild Harvest.
+In 2022, Alan won the James Beard Award for Instructional Visual Media for his online show, The Wild Harvest.
+You can see Alan in Season 1, Episode 2 of Hulu’s new show “Chef vs Wild” (2022).